nathancarter/weblurch/doc/plan.md

  * Make it so that following such links first prompts you with an "Are you sure?" dialog, so that you can save first or optionally open the link in a new tab.
- * Make links with protocol "load://" fetch their results from the wiki using AJAX and load them in the current editor, again after prompting with an "Are you sure?" dialog.
+ * In such documents, links whose target is not "new window" (as determined by the checkbox in the link-editing UI built into TinyMCE) should fetch their results using AJAX and load them in the current editor, again after prompting with an "Are you sure?" dialog.
- * Now you can create an number of tutorials by simply publishing all the pages to the wiki, and having them link to one another in whatever configuration you want (linear or otherwise).
+ * Now you can create any number of tutorials by simply publishing all the pages to the wiki, and having them link to one another in whatever configuration you want (linear or otherwise) using absolute URLs.
  * Create an initial Lurch tutorial and post it to the wiki.
  * Create a Help menu item that loads that tutorial.
  * When Lurch launches, pop up a dialog saying that there is a tutorial on the Help menu, and they can check the "Don't show again" box if they so desire.
+Alternately, just flash the Help menu as you do in the demo apps.

+On a related note, the "Cheatsheets" menu item of the RStudio GUI is an excellent resource for many users.
+It contains links to online PDFs of one- or two-sided printable, dense reference sheets for common topics in RStudio.
+A similar cheatsheet (or set thereof) could be created about Lurch.
+Consider these topics.

+ * The advanced users guide, condensed into a two-sided reference
+ * Understanding and dealing with validation messages
+ * A reference for each of the built-in libraries

 ## Offline support